Sifchain/sifnode/docs/distribution.md

 ## BlockEnderLogic

-- Iterate over all distribution lists
+- Iterate over active distribution lists

 - Iterate over receiverTypes , and call getAddressList() on each